-Designed and printed by Michael Peich at Aralia Press.
+Designed and printed by Michael Peich at Aralia Press, West Chester, Pennsylvania, USA.

-Published in an edition of 130 copies, of which 30 are specials.
+Published in an edition of 100 standard copies and 30 specials.

 And so here we are with another standout Dana Gioia/Aralia Press pairing.
 There will likely be many more items from Gioia and Aralia joining my shelves in the future, so more may well appear here, but for now I need to add this absolute gem as it was love at first sight and first read.

 By now I think it’s quite clear that I’m hugely taken with Gioia’s poetry.
 This has been rather a whirlwind occurrence in which, during a very short period, I have gone from having just one fine press edition of six poems to having quite a large selection.
 Out of all the recent items to arrive, this particular beauty really stands out.
 The single poem it features is held up as one of Gioia’s finest and I can easily see why.
 It is a poem of deeply touching imagery that muses on many aspects of loss and the circle of life, particularly the seemingly inconsequential minutiae that are part of the bigger picture.
 I am sure that further readings will reveal far more, but even as it stands this work firmly cements my love of this highly accomplished poet’s talent.